rouxpz/local-data/final-project-brief.md

 ##### III.
 PROOF OF CONCEPT (400-600 words)

 Documentation of your project in some prototype form.
-This does not have to be extensive or elaborate, but it *does* have to show the essential principles and aims of your project as functioning, and point to the potential for a more realized form.
+This does not have to be extensive or elaborate, but it *does* have to show the essential principles and aims of your project as functioning, or demonstrate an effort to realize some portion of your ideas.
+It also has to point to the potential for a more realized form.

 ##### IV.
 PROCESS (400-600 words)